Antonio Valente

 Antonio Valente (c.
+1520 – died somewhere between 1596 and 1601) was an Italian Renaissance organist and composer.

+Biography

-1520 – 1601) was an Italian Renaissance organist and composer.
-He was blind from childhood and served as organist of Sant'Angelo a Nilo in Naples in 1565-80.
+It is believed that Antonio Valente was born in c.
+1520; although the exact date and place of his birth are unknown.
+He was principally active in the city of Naples; although documents indicate that he was naturalized citizen of that city and was not born there.
+He was blind from early childhood and served as organist of Sant'Angelo a Nilo in Naples from November 1565 to May 1580.
 During that time he published two collections of keyboard instruments music: Intavolatura de cimbalo (1 fantasia, 6 ricercares, Salve regina, 3 intabulations, 6 sets of variations, and 3 dances; 1575) and Versi spirituali (43 versets; 1580).

 Valente's second collection is historically important as one of the earliest instances of liturgical music free from any ties with the chant.
 Versi spirituali provides a wealth of diverse, freely composed pieces that cover the entire liturgy—the Mass and the Daily Offices.
 Valente's first collection of 1575 is also a major landmark in the history of Italian keyboard music, as together with Rocco Rodio's Libro di ricercate (1575) it constitutes the earliest work of the so-called Neapolitan school, which later produced composers such as Ascanio Mayone and Giovanni Maria Trabaci.

+21st century scholarship uncovered documents at the Chiesa di Santa Maria a Cancello which indicate that Valente had seven children with his wife, Laura Palomba, that were baptized at this church between February 1576 and March 1596.
+A 1601 publication by one of his contemporaries states that he was no longer living.
+He died somewhere between 1596 and 1601.